 Validation.
-The process of verifying the soundness or effectiveness of a product (such as a model, a program, or specifications) thereby indicating official sanction.
+The process of confirming the soundness or effectiveness of a product (such as a model, a program, or specifications) thereby indicating official sanction.
+[The validation of a product often includes the verification of test results.]

 Dispute resolution.
-Also called conflict resolution For QA programs permitting contractor acceptance testing, procedure to resolve conflicts resulting from discrepancies between the agency's and contractor's results of sufficient magnitude to have an impact on payment.
+Also called conflict resolution.
+For QA programs permitting the use of contractor test results in the acceptance decision, an agreed-upon procedure to resolve conflicts resulting from discrepancies, between agency and contractor results, of sufficient magnitude to have an impact on payment.
 [The procedure may, as an initial step, include the testing of independent samples and, as a final step, third-party arbitration.]

 Mixture design.
-(1) The process of determining and quantifying the required performance characteristics of a mixture, including developing, evaluating, and testing trial mixtures to verify that the required characteristics can be met.
+The process of determining and quantifying the required characteristics of a mixture, including developing, evaluating, and testing trial mixtures to verify that the required characteristics can be met.
 For portland cement concrete (PCC) mixtures, some examples of required characteristics are workability, durability, and strength; and for asphalt concrete (AC) mixtures, examples are rutting resistance and fatigue cracking resistance.
 [The mixture design process leads to the development of a mixture specification.]
-(2) A quantified description (resulting from the mixture design process) of a mixture developed, evaluated, and tested to meet the specifications.